 FMC ceased production of elemental phosphorus at its Pocatello facility in December 2001.
 This led EPA and FMC to enter into another AOC in October, 2003 for a Supplemental Remedial Investigation and Feasibility Study (SRI/SFS) of the FMC Plant OU.
 This was driven primarily by EPA’s finding that additional investigations and evaluations were needed for the plant areas that had been actively operated at the time of the 1998 ROD, but where operations ceased with the 2001 plant shutdown.

 The SRI/SFS was completed in July 2010 and EPA selected a remedy and held public meetings to get comments on their Proposed Clean Up Plan in the Fall of 2011.
-The EPA evaluated public comments, the largest number in support of the EPA plan, and issued a decision document in September 2012 – the Interim Record of Decision Amendment (IRODA).
+The EPA evaluated public comments, the largest number in support of the EPA plan, and issued a decision document in September 2012 – the Interim Amendment to the Record of Decision (IRODA).
 The proposed plan and the IRODA require the following clean up elements for the FMC Plant OU.

 Soil Remedy Design and Construction Elements: